Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 2 : How is data being extracted, prepared, and used in the AUI?

 \subsubsection{Coupling user data}

-Among the studies we identified, we find that the majority of adaptive systems (58\%) use only one type of user data.
-Among the studies with one type of user data, around 75\% of the studies used data only related to user characteristics.
-The remaining 25\% of the studies had only one source of user data and targeted the interaction between the user and the interface.
-In terms of the variety of dimensions used, a significant number of articles (42\%) used more than one type of user data to achieve a higher understanding of users.
-For the studies that employ multiple user data, 16 articles (30\%) that have adapted to user characteristics, interaction related have also been covered.
-For subcategories under each type of user data, \emph{user's physical characteristics} data and \emph{user's performance in the game} is the most common combination between user characteristics and interaction related data (12\%).
-On the other hand, in 10\% of cases, \emph{user characteristics} are accompanied by \emph{task specific} data which itself came with \emph{interaction related data} in 4\% of the cases.
-The combination of \emph{user characteristics} and \emph{interaction related data} seems to be the most used approach in user profiling.
-In all included studies, \emph{task-specific} data is not used alone.
+Among the primary studies we included, the majority of the studies (58\%) use only one type of user data.
+Within this group, around 75\% solely incorporate user characteristics data, while the remaining 25\% focus solely on interaction-related data.
+A substantial portion of studies (42\%) use more than one type of user data to enhance their understanding of users.
+Among studies employing multiple user data sources, 16 articles (30\%) address user characteristics and interaction-related data concurrently.
+The most common combination involves \emph{user's physical characteristics} (user characteristics) and \emph{user's performance in the game} (interaction related) data (12\%).
+Additionally, in 10\% of cases, \emph{user characteristics} are coupled with task-specific data.
+The combination of user characteristics and interaction-related data seems to be the most used approach in user profiling.
+Notably, task-specific data is not used independently across all the examined studies.